 How is he still standing when the crazy socialist left is demanding an agenda of no fossil fuels, universal income for those who are unwilling to get off the couch, and free stuff for everyone?

 The chameleon politician who everyone seems to like has irritated a tantrum-throwing, socialist-loving, ignorant generation.
-And HuffPost just pasted the first “Kick Me” sign on the back of our old Uncle Joe.We value your comments!
-Please weigh in on our comment section below.
+And HuffPost just pasted the first “Kick Me” sign on the back of our old Uncle Joe.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com